-- Temperature Control: Your roof absorbs a lot of sun, and the color of your shingles affect how much light (and heat) it reflects.
+- Your roof absorbs a lot of sunlight, and the color of your shingles will affect how much light (and heat) it reflects.
 Light colors tend to reflect more sun, keeping your attic and the rest of your home cooler in the summer.
-Dark colors absorb more solar heat, and are a good way to pad your heating costs on sunny, cold days.
-They’re also great at helping ice and snow melt more quickly.
+Dark colors absorb more solar heat and are a good way to pad your heating costs on sunny, cold days.
+They’re also great at helping ice and snowmelt more quickly.

-- Contrast?
-Some homeowners prefer a contrast between their roofing and the primary color of their home, while others tie their shingle color to match their trim or accent colors.
-It’s an esthetic decision, but low-contrast color combinations tend to work best to hide your home’s shortcomings.
+- Some homeowners prefer a contrast between their roofing and the primary color of their home, while others tie their shingle color to match their trim or accent colors.
+It’s an aesthetic decision, but low-contrast color combinations tend to work best to hide your home’s shortcomings.

 B&M Roofing of Colorado can help steer you based on your esthetics and needs.
 Request a free estimate or call us at 303.443.5843 today.

 Colorado’s sun is blazing in the summer, and our winters regularly see sub-zero temperatures.
-Those weather extremes make homeowners extra conscious of their heating and cooling bills, and your roof and attic play a large role in your home’s energy efficacy.
-When it’s time to replace yours, consider your options for energy efficient roofs.
+Those weather extremes make homeowners extra conscious of their heating and cooling bills.
+Most people don’t know that your roof and attic play a large role in your home’s energy efficiency.
+When it’s time to replace yours, consider your options for energy-efficient roofs.

-Traditional Asphalt Shingles: While traditional asphalt shingles are a durable and cost-effective solution, they’re not very energy-efficient in the summer.
+While traditional asphalt shingles are durable and cost-effective, they’re not very energy-efficient in the summer.
 Asphalt shingles heat up during the day, and hold that heat through the night, making it difficult for your attic to cool off at night.
-While a whole-house fan can help push cool air into your attic and absorb heat from your roof and mitigate asphalt shingles’ thermal retention, they’re rarely friendly toward your cooling bills.
+While a whole-house fan can help push cool air into your attic and absorb heat from your roof and mitigate asphalt shingles’ heat retention, they’re rarely friendly toward your cooling bills.

-Concrete Tile: Concrete tile is more expensive than asphalt shingles, but they also come with a much longer lifespan: You can expect to get about 40 years out of a tile roof, about twice that of asphalt.
-They’re also much more energy efficient, as they don’t absorb heat like asphalt.
+Concrete tile is more expensive than asphalt shingles, but they also come with a much longer lifespan: You can expect to get about 40 years out of a tile roof, about twice that of asphalt.
+They’re also much more energy-efficient, as they don’t absorb heat like asphalt.
 Some concrete tiles may be painted with a reflective coating to make them even more impervious to summer heat.